lipu-tenpo/liputenpo.org/README.md

       ---
       ```

-1. Upload any images to [`./toki/images/`](./toki/images/)
+1. Upload any images to [`./toki/images/`](./toki/images/) prepended by the issue number and name
 1. Paste the content into the article
+    - For poetry, lines must end with double-space `"  "`.
+Otherwise, there should be a two-linebreak gap between paragraphs (as standard in markdown)
-    - Use the image shortcode for images, e.g., `{{{sitelen "nasin-tawa-intawe.png" "nasin tawa Intawe"}}}`
+    - Use the image shortcode for images, e.g., `{{{sitelen "0023sewi_nasin-tawa-intawe.png" "nasin tawa Intawe"}}}`
     - Use the non-pu shortcode for non-pu words, e.g., `{{{pu "kipisi"}}}`
     - Shortcodes are defined in [`./.eleventy.js`](./.eleventy.js)
+    -
-1. Wait for site to build - see status on the [actions tab](https://github.com/lipu-tenpo/liputenpo.org/actions)
+2. Wait for site to build - see status on the [actions tab](https://github.com/lipu-tenpo/liputenpo.org/actions)
-1. Merge into main branch of staging site
+3. Merge into main branch of staging site
-1. Check links and images
+4. Check links and images
-1. Merge into main branch of main site
+5. Merge into main branch of main site

 ## Edit jan pali